Colt State Park Bristol, Rhode Island: Walk, Bike, Fly a Kite by

 for experiencing views of the Narragansett Bay.

-mix of huge mansions, a highly developed shopping district, and
+offering its great mix of huge mansions, a highly developed shopping

-beaches.
-Providence is about 20 miles north, a wonderful, historical
+district, and beaches.
+Providence is about 20 miles north, a wonderful,

-city that has undergone a significant revitalization in the past
+historical city that has undergone a significant revitalization in the

-several years.
-Here, you can enjoy the brownstone, laid back feel of
+past several years.
+Here, you can enjoy the brownstone, laid back feel

-the Brown University region, the Italian flair of Federal Hill, a mile
+of the Brown University region, the Italian flair of Federal Hill, a

-of historical homes on Benefit St., and the mammoth in-town Providence
+mile of historical homes on Benefit St., and the mammoth in-town

-Place tri-level shopping mall, to name just a fraction of all the great
+Providence Place tri-level shopping mall, to name just a fraction of

-choice is yours: spend a day in nature's paradise at Colt State Park or
+The choice is yours: spend a day in nature's paradise at Colt State

-make it part of your Rhode Island day trip or vacation.
-Either way, you
+Park or make it part of your Rhode Island day trip or vacation.
+Either

 Sign up for our